 Sticks shatter for NHL players sometimes at the worst times

-In this April 9, 2017, file photo, Philadelphia Flyers' Sean Couturier breaks his stick while taking a shot on a break away during the second period of an NHL hockey game against the Carolina Hurricanes in Philadelphia.
+Sticks shatter for NHL players sometimes at the worst times Sticks shatter for NHL players sometimes at the worst times Check out this story on USATODAY.com: https://usat.ly/2s64zhX FILE - In this Feb.
+4, 2017, file photo, a broken stick rests on the ice during the third period of an NHL hockey game between the Boston Bruins and the Toronto Maple Leafs in Boston.
 Despite technological advances that turn carbon fiber into one-piece, fine-tuned machines that are custom made for each NHL player to become extensions of their hands, hockey sticks can still break.

 Add your comments below